-Here's a little building science for you.
+Here’s a little building science for you.
 Your home allows a certain amount of air to enter and escape all the time.
-There are things that can affect the volume of air exchanged - windy weather, running kitchen fans, keeping doors open, etc. - but the equilibrium abides.
+Some things can affect the volume of air exchanged – windy weather, running kitchen fans, keeping doors open, etc. – but the equilibrium abides.

 X amount of air leaks out.
 X amount of air infiltrates.
 Over and over again.

-When you add, say… an ERV to your home, the same amount of air still escapes on a recurring basis.
+When you add, say… an ERV to your home, the same amount of air still escapes regularly.
 The same amount also infiltrates.
-That doesn't change.
+That doesn’t change.
 The rate of air exchange remains the same.

 The difference is that the infiltrating air passes through the ERV (and an air filter) first.
 Instead of seeping in through little gaps between your crawlspace and your living room – and bringing mold and other yucky who-knows-what with it – the air is cleansed of all contaminants before it enters your lungs.

 Depending on the mechanical ventilation method you choose, the air probably contains a more agreeable amount of humidity, too.